 This guidance is designed to give you, as a monitor for a program sponsor, a working knowledge of the SFSP, and your duties and responsibilities as the sponsor's representative.

 This guidance is designed to give you, as a monitor for a program sponsor, a working knowledge of the SFSP and your duties and responsibilities as the sponsor’s representative.

 Summer sites play a valuable role in helping children learn, grow, and stay healthy.
 Check out the SFSP Nutrition Guide to learn how you plan and serve menus with a variety of nutrient-rich foods and beverages, and operate a safe and successful food service.

-USDA’s Food and Nutrition Service (FNS) administers the SFSP at the national and regional levels.
-Within each state, the Program is administered by the state department of education or an alternate state-designated agency.
-Locally, public or private non-profit organizations that want to “sponsor” the Program apply and are approved by the state agency to operate the Program.
+USDA’s Food and Nutrition Service administers the SFSP at the national and regional levels.
+Within each state, the program is administered by the state department of education or an alternate state-designated agency.
+Locally, public or private non-profit organizations that want to “sponsor” the program apply and are approved by the state agency to operate a site.